EdLandon/AzureFunctionAsyncServiceTemplate/README.md

 3. Base classes implementing GoF template method pattern for processing ingress requests (http) and queue processing.
 4. Transmitting and enforcing use of the FQEN and event short name.
 Populating the command/event "subject" property - useful for viewing in Azure Service Bus Event Explorer.

+I am a "hands-on" development manager and this represents the patterns and practices I devised and enforced in my second project overseeing the implementatino of an event-based architecture.
+I've not been a dev for some years now, so pls forgive any sub-optimal c# details.
+The objective of this is governance - application and enforcement of distilled patterns and practices rather than coding minutae.

 # Definitions: Messages, Commands, Events
 - Messages sent to queues / subscriptions.
 - Commands instructions to do something – generally to queues – P2P.